Role: Technical Lead # Team: 4 developers, 4 designers # Duration: 14 weeks # Year: 2025

 Problem

-The roadmap could not rely on fixed node positions because progress paths, node states, and custom additions needed to remain flexible.
+The roadmap could not rely on fixed node positions because progress paths, node states, and custom additions all needed room to evolve.

 Decision

-The frontend used React Flow for interaction and D3-assisted layout work to keep graph placement practical as node density increased.
-The roadmap system also separated content, metadata, and generated graph structure so authoring could stay content-driven.
+The frontend used React Flow for interaction and D3-assisted layout work for placement, while the content model separated copy, metadata, and graph structure so authoring stayed content-driven.

 Impact